hybrid-futr/C/README.md

-# C/C++
+# C
-A repository for C projects, both past and present
+A repository for work in C